wp-plugins/order-tracking/readme.txt

 * Setup searchable orders or ticket numbers for customers
 * Automatical emailing when the status of an order changes
 * Custom order fields to display information such as weight, estimated delivery, price etc.
-* Ability to create and update orders from a spreadsheet
+* Create and update orders from a spreadsheet
 * Export orders to a spreadsheet
 * Create custom statuses tailored to your business
 * Hide or delete orders